vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/others.md

 ## Fullscreen Button

-Enabled by default, it's in the theme card in navbar.
+Enabled by default, it’s in the theme card in navbar.

-If you don't need it, you can disable it by setting `fullscreen` to `false` in the themeConfig.
+If you don’t need it, you can disable it by setting `fullscreen` to `false` in the themeConfig.

 ::: tip